1921–1928 Newport, Kentucky steel strike: Crackdown and raids

 "The time has come... when there must be a showdown.
 The strike which has been overshadowed by the cleanup, is again to the front.
 We are back where we started ad the question is one of recognition or no recognition...
 The fight is no longer a local one - it is national."

 A union meeting was to be held the next day, March 3, at the Cincinnati labor temple with prominent speakers.
 Three delegates from each of the unions in Hamilton County would be present alongside M. H. Tighe with the opening address.
 In addition Rev. Peter Dietz and Edward L. Hitchens of the Typographical Union No. 3 would be giving addresses.
 Proceeds from the card parties held by the Woman's Volunteer Relief Committee of Campbell County would also be distributed to the striker families through the central committee, of which they had managed to raise above $2,500.

 Colonel Denhardt while visiting Frankfort, the capital of Kentucky, made a statement that the troops in Newport would be staying indefinitely, as long as needed to 'clean up' the city.
 The Newport Rolling Mill, started handing out eviction notices that day to strikers living in company houses, offering tenants a receipt in full for any back rent owed, i.e. marking it as now not owed, alongside providing tenants $10 for moving expenses.

 Labor leaders of Newport went to Middletown on March 4 to speak to union steelworks to describe how they were carrying on their strike.
 That same day Colonel Denhardt raided an African American dance hall in Newport with militia.

 On March 5, Sunday, the militia forced the closure of all saloons and poolrooms in the county.
-They cited an old blue law still in the Kentucky statue books.
+They cited an old blue law still in the Kentucky statute books.
 Major Dillon who was in charge while Col. Denhardt was on vacation, said they made this decision because men had been meeting there in a large scale.

 While opening a union meeting of the Central Committee James Phillip, its chairmen, was raided by militia and arrested.
 Who stated they had a federal warrant out for his arrest for interfering with interstate commerce.
 While there Captain Norman of the Militia also asked if John Williams was present, who was the VP of the Strike Committee, as they also had a warrant out for his arrest.
 At the time Williams as out of town.
-James Phillip would by the end of the strike have be indicted on charge of interfering with interstate commerce and at one time under bonds aggregating $30,000.'
+James Phillip would by the end of the strike have been indicted on charge of interfering with interstate commerce and at one time under bonds aggregating $30,000.'